isabella232/element-optogenetics/docs/src/concepts.md

 ### `surgery` schema ([API docs](https://datajoint.com/docs/elements/element-animal/latest/api/element_animal/surgery/#element_animal.surgery.Implantation))

-- Although not required, most choose to connect the `OptoProtocol` table to an `Implantation` table.
+- The `Implantation` table can be user-defined , or one can choose to use the `surgery.Implantation` table from `element-animal`.

 | Table | Description |
 | --- | --- |